alexandre-lelain/nocode-nobug/src/pages/compound-your-react/index.md

 ## To conclude

-If you've already opened your favourite IDE to start experimenting with this pattern, or if you discovered it thanks to this article, then I hope you enjoyed this article and that it was not _too_ messy, as my articles usually are 🙃.
+If you've already opened your favourite IDE to start experimenting with this pattern, or if you discovered it thanks to this article, then I hope you enjoyed this article and that it was not _too_ messy.

 On a more serious note, the **Compound** pattern really is a great solution to enhance considerably the custumizability of your components.
-However, please note that it's great only when applied on complex and _molecule-like_ components.
+However, note that it's great only when applied on complex and _molecule-like_ components.
 As always, it's a question of finding the best balance for your problem.

 Please, not do not hesitate to reach out on Twitter if you want to comment on this article.